Dewar help control and maintain the liquid nitrogen density.

 • Non-Toxic and Odourless: It is safe for applications in food and pharmaceuticals but requires proper safety measures due to its extreme cold.

-• Heavier than Air: When in cold gaseous form, nitrogen gas is denser than air, which can pose safety hazards in enclosed spaces.
+• Heavier than Air: In cold gaseous form, nitrogen gas is denser than air, posing safety hazards in enclosed spaces.

 Applications of Liquid Nitrogen